Skip to main content

 What buildings have been built most recently?

 B4 (18 Sixth Ave., aka Brooklyn Crossing), on the northeast corner of the arena block, started in 2019, began to open early in 2022 and was completed in the fall.
-It's unclear, however, how many of the 240 "affordable" units (of 858) have been occupied.
+It's unclear how fast the 240 "affordable" units (of 858) were occupied.

-While the building opened for residential occupancy in 2021, the school has been delayed, with an opening projected in September 2024 (faster than 2025); it will be significantly larger than once estimated--806 vs. 640 seats and, instead of containing just a middle school, also will include a high school, plus a small special needs program.
+While the building opened for residential occupancy in 2021, the school has been delayed, with an opening expected in September 2024 (faster than 2025); it will be significantly larger than once estimated--806 vs. 640 seats and, instead of containing just a middle school, will also include a high school, plus a small special needs program.
 The original architect for B15 was retained.

 The rental tower sites B12 and B13, on the southeast block, started in summer 2020, and began to open as of April 2023.
 That included one year to excavate the enormous space for a below-ground fitness center and fieldhouse.
 (B12, at that point a condo building, was unveiled in September 2015 as 615 Dean Street.)